gregcope/piboatmon/README.md

 * `anchor alarm off` - Stops the anchor alarm tracking / SMS messages
 * `debug` - Enables Debuging (dev use only)
 * `send state` - Will reply with a status SMS
+* `set sleep time MINS` - Will set the time the Pi goes to sleep - suggest around 60 mins, cannot be less than 1 (minute)
+* `set battery ok volts Mvolts` - Will set the milivolts at which the PI will report main battery OK or not
 * `send instructions` - Sends a short instructions SMS (edited version of this)